Examining Caregiving Roles to Differentiate the Effects of Using a Mobile App for Community Oversight for Privacy and Security: Conclusion

 Collaborative mobile privacy and security approaches often treat all individuals in the community as equal, despite differences in expertise, needs and roles.
 Our study highlights the need to address these imbalances, as caregivers and caregivees have distinct perceptions and requirements.
 Our study illustrated the role community oversight can play in helping those who need support and build their self-efficacy and community collective-efficacy.
 Our findings call for interventions that prioritize increasing caregivees' community trust and belonging while incentivizing caregivers' participation in oversight.
 This approach aligns with our broader goal of developing community-based tools that effectively support mobile privacy and security for all.
 Future research will focus on refining these tools and exploring innovative strategies to enhance collaboration and address the unique needs of diverse community members.

 \begin{acks} We thank the individuals who participated in our study.
-We also acknowledge the contributions of Nikko Osaka, Anoosh Hari, and Ricardo Mangandi, in the CO-oPS app development.
+We also acknowledge the contributions of Nazmus Sakib Miazi, Nikko Osaka, Anoosh Hari, Madiha Tabassum, and Ricardo Mangandi, in the CO-oPS app development.
 Our research was supported by the U.S. National Science Foundation under grants CNS-1814068, CNS-1814110, and CNS-2326901.
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the U.S. National Science Foundation. \end{acks}

 \begin{appendices}